carlosmunoz/zanata-wiki/JAAS-Authentication.md

 In most cases, only a single authentication mechanism should be active at any given time, and Zanata will refuse to start if these settings are incorrect.
 However, the 'internal' and 'openid' mechanisms can be enabled simultaneously.

-1. After first login, you will be able to make yourself an admin in the database by running hte follwing database scripts:
+1. After first login, you will be able to make yourself an admin in the database by running the following database scripts:

 ```sql
  insert into HAccountMembership(accountId, memberOf) values((select id from HAccount where username = 'myusername'), (select id from HAccountRole where name = 'admin'));